apntalk / esl-react

 - The baseline is explicit and caller-owned.
 The runtime does not silently subscribe to a broad event set for application code.

-RuntimeConfig::$subscriptionsseeds the runtime's initial desired event/filter state before the first successful connect/auth cycle.- Subscription and filter mutations are rejected before successful authentication and after disconnect.
+RuntimeConfig::$subscriptionsseeds the runtime's initial desired event/filter state before the first successful connect/auth cycle.- Subscription and filter mutations reject their returned promises before successful authentication, during reconnect recovery, during drain, and after disconnect.

 - Duplicate subscribe/filter-add operations are idempotent no-ops.